CompilerErrorRBX/Alpha-Changelogs/Current Changelog.md

 >- Blueberries can be eaten and used in crafting `Blueberry Juice`.

 ### 🔼 `Improvement` Improved performance of character controller
-- Reduced CPU time for character movement by about 70%
+- Reduced CPU time for character movement by about 75%

+### 🔼 `Improvement` Improved interactions with conifers and blueberry bushes
+> These were only interactable when the player's camera was outside of the tree/bush.
+> Now they're interactable from within as well.

 ________